dsadaka/opengraph/README.md

 - grid update: Turbo Streams so hotwire uses ActionCable (web socket) to send a newly added URL record to the front-end which then prepends it to the existing table.
 ### Background job Processor:
-- Sidekiq over Resque: Sidekiq is faster and simpler and this application called for quick response, as opposed to, for instance batch emailing or clearing credit card payments.
+- Sidekiq instead of Resque: Sidekiq is faster and simpler and this application called for quick response, as opposed to, for instance batch emailing or clearing credit card payments.

 ## Changes for a real production environment
 - Add User Authentication
 - Allow editing a grid row in place.
 (Currently editing is done on the details (show) page and the index page is redrawn)
 - Pagination
-- More specs
+- More specs!